rmrk-team/EquippableEIP/README.md

 ### Provable Digital Scarcity

-Most NFT projects today are only mock-scarce.
-Even with a limited supply the utility of these NFTs (if any) is uncapped.
-As an example, you can log into 500 different instances of a game with the same wallet using the same NFT.
-You can equip the same hat onto 500 different in-game avatars at the same time, because its visual representation is just a client-side thing.
+The majority of current NFT projects are only mock-scarce.
+Even with a limited supply of tokens, the utility of these (if any) is uncapped.
+As an example, you can log into 500 different instances of the same game using the same wallet and the same NFT.
+You can then equip the same hat onto 500 different in-game avatars at the same time, because its visual representation is just a client-side mechanic.

 With this proposal, if a hat is equipped on one avatar (by being sent into it and then equipped), it cannot be on another.
 This provides real digital scarcity.